jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Command references offer a clever means of leaving the command open-ended or variable, to be determined at a later time.

-`[ WAS HERE ]`

 ## Code Blocks

-Some programming languages allow code blocks within a command, to group statements together.
-This can also *scope* variables, so variables inside the block may only be used within that block, perhaps for some added safety against programming errors.
+Some programming languages use code blocks to group statements together.
+This can also *scope* variables, so variables inside the block may only be used within that block.

-In another programming language, this may look as follows:
+In another programming language, this might look as follows:

 ```c#
 void MyDefinition()